 - Online route creation HAS been improved over the last 18 months and, for me, it now creates good London-centric routes but periodically misses when some commonly-used paths are available.
 Like other platforms, you can choose, maps, surface type and see the elevation profile.

-Hammerhead offers a rich navigational experience which ranges from grabbing routes from Google Maps or automatically syncing them from Strava/Komoot/RwGPS.
+Hammerhead offers a rich navigational experience that ranges from grabbing routes from Google Maps or automatically syncing them from Strava/Komoot/RwGPS.
 I like the online route creation tool and the quality of route choice HAS improved since first implemented on the first Karoo and, at least where I live, I would now say it create mostly correct routes.
 Hammerhead lets you curate your own online route library which is a joy to visually manage and easily share with friends and one other aspect that stands out is the instantaneous nature of it all if you change a route or Hammerhead’s platform or even on Strava then, almost instantly, you’ll find it simply appears on your Karoo 2 via WiFi.

 Following a route

 Street names and turn-by-turn instructions are only part of the in-ride experience with Karoo2.
 As this short video shows, re-routing and coloured chevrons give you an instant understanding of your status on the route.

 That said it’s not perfect.
 Hammerhead is trying to ‘keep things simple‘ and some, more complete, on-device features don’t exist – for example, you CAN navigate to a specific zip/postcode on the Karoo 2 but you can’t create a more complex route via a second post/zip code, although you can add waypoints.
 How often have I wanted to do that?…never.

 Similarly, if you want to create a highly tailored navigation screen then Karoo 2 does not have many weird and wonderful navigation-specific metrics that you will find on a Garmin Edge 820.